“The Constitution only gives people the right to pursue happiness. You have to catch it yourself.”

 So what’s the secret to true happiness?
 Well, it comes from within our own hearts and minds.

 While being comfortable financially and having wonderful people in our lives life can help us find happiness, those things on their own cannot provide the happiness for us.

 Once we learn to recognize our blessings and be thankful that we have them, we’ll realize that the happiness we have always longed for has been with us all along.

-Bottom line: The key to true happiness is learning to cherish the things the good Lord has already blessed us with instead of the ones we’re still hoping to receive.
+Bottom line: The key to true happiness is learning to cherish the things and the people the good Lord has already blessed us with instead of the ones we’re still hoping to receive.

 We’ll find true happiness when we finally decide we’re not going to spend the rest of our lives waiting for ships that don’t come in.

 Note: You can watch this video at full screen by clicking the little “square” icon in the lower-right corner of the video after it begins playing.